matter-labs/zinc/zinc-book/src/05-variables-and-types/02-types/00-overview.md

 Zinc is a statically typed language, thus all the variables must have a type known at the compile-time.
 Strict type system allows to catch the majority of runtime errors, which are very common to dynamically typed languages.

+> If you are familiar with Rust, you will find the Zinc type system very similar,
-Zinc type system closely resembles that of Rust, but with some modifications, limitations, and restrictions.
+> but with some modifications, limitations, and restrictions.

 Types are divided into several groups: